 Tool Recommendations for Christmas Kid’s Crafts:

 Before we go over our Christmas kid’s crafts we’ll start with tool recommendations – the main goal is to be safe when making these projects.
-We suggest investing in some blunt tip scissors, like these from Fiskars.
+We suggest investing in some blunt tip scissors.
 We always use low temperature hot glue guns, but of course there is still a risk of burning yourself.
 Parents usually have a good idea of when their kids can start handling a hot glue gun, but generally we would say around age 10.
 If you’re starting to teach them how to use the stove, they can probably also start learning how to use a hot glue gun.
-Otherwise, we love glue dot rollers for a safe and easy option, and double stick tape or glue sticks are always handy.
+Otherwise, we love glue dot rollers for a safe and easy option, UHU glue sticks, and double stick tape or glue sticks are always handy.

 DIY Kid’s Christmas Ornaments: